Ayurveda vs Traditional Chinese Medicine: Key Differences

 Getting Started with Ayurveda

-If you are drawn to Ayurveda's personalised, lifestyle-based approach, the first step is understanding your constitution.
+If you are drawn to Ayurveda's personalised, lifestyle-based approach, the first step is understanding your body type.
 Find Your Body Type with our free assessment and begin exploring dietary and routine recommendations tailored to your unique dosha balance.

 Frequently Asked Questions

 Yes, many people incorporate elements of both systems.
 For example, you might follow Ayurvedic dietary principles while receiving acupuncture treatments.
-However, it is best to work with qualified practitioners in each system to avoid conflicting recommendations, particularly with herbal medicines.
+Work with qualified practitioners in each system to avoid conflicting recommendations, particularly with herbal medicines.

 Ayurveda is generally considered older, with roots dating back over 5,000 years to the Vedic period in India.
 Traditional Chinese Medicine's earliest texts (the Huangdi Neijing) date to approximately 200 BCE, though its oral traditions may be older.
 Both systems developed independently and share some parallel concepts.